dakujem/latter/readme.md

 });
 ```

 For pre-render routines used in pipelines, it is important to return a `Runtime` context object.
-If a `Response` was returned, the pipeline would end prematurely (this might be desired in certain cases though).
+If a `string` was returned, the pipeline would end prematurely (this might be desired in certain cases though).
 Return value of any other kind is ignored.

 Render calls using pipelines could look like these:
 ```php